netbymatt/ws4kp/README.md

 The change to 5.0 changes from drawing the weather graphics on canvas elements and instead uses HTML and CSS to style all of the weather graphics.
 A lot of other changes and fixes were implemented at the same time.

 * Replace all canvas elements with HTML and CSS
-* City and airport names are better parsed to better show location in the available space
+* City and airport names are better parsed to fit the available space
 * Remove the dependency on libgif-js
 * Use browser for text wrapping where necessary
 * Some new weather icons